Wint3rmute/baczek.me/content/custom-sequencer-idea-dump.md

 - It should be possible to "carry" packets of data around the program (like a packet of information containing a sound trigger info)
 - How should if statements work?
 - Song transitions, pattern muting?
+- Does a minimal (opcode-centered) system allows for more better rhytmic expression than a typical programming language?

 ## Basic assumptions about the language